-Within the communication department, students can opt for the general communication major, selecting electives to explore specific interests, or they can track into more specific majors and minors at any time.
-Majors in UT's Department of Communication learn their craft using some of the latest media technologies, including state-of-the-art cameras and lighting equipment, production and post-production facilities, and computer labs with industry-standard editing and digital arts software.
+Within the communication and speech department, students can opt for the general communication major in media culture, selecting electives to explore specific interests, or they can track into more specific majors and minors at any time.
+Majors in UT's Department of Communication and Speech learn their craft using some of the latest media technologies, including state-of-the-art cameras and lighting equipment, production and post-production facilities, and computer labs with industry-standard editing and digital arts software.
 Students have access to two surround-sound screening rooms, a 100-station computer network, a black-box studio for three-camera TV production, a TV control room, an audio edit suite and foley room, a video and film production lab, 3-D printing facilities, and a digital arts and 3-D animation lab.

 Currently the largest department in the College of Arts and Letters, the communication department has developed long-term relationships with nearly 100 media outlets and other private and public organizations to get students the hands-on learning they need to ensure future success.
 In addition, on-campus opportunities for gaining practical experience include WUTV, UT's closed-circuit TV station; WUTT 1080 AM, a student-run radio station; The Minaret, UT's award-winning student newspaper; and The Moroccan, UT's annual yearbook.